One Motorsport: Honda Civic Type R (FK2) (2018)

 BTC Norlin switched to ex-Dynamics Honda Civics in 2018 as the works team switched to the new shape car.
 Daniel Lloyd took the team's first win at Croft then followed up by Chris Smiley at Rockingham, making him the last ever winner at the infamous oval track.
+It was at the end of the 2018 season that Steve Dudman acquired the outfit, initially acting as a joint Team Principal alongside Bert Taylor.

 Honda Civic Type R (FK8) (2019-)

 For the 2019 season, without title sponsor Norlin, BTC will run two Honda Civic Type R (FK8) cars.
 Chris Smiley has re-signed for another season and Josh Cook joins as his new teammate from Power Maxed Racing, while the team have also moved to a new facility in Brackley, Northamptonshire.
 The team started the Kwik Fit BTCC successfully, with Josh Cook leading the championship after the first race weekend at Brands Hatch, and ended the season in 4th position overall and as Independent runners-up in the Team and Driver standings.